kyvycodes/kyvycodes/README.md

 ▶︎ Maintaining an end user focus <br/>

 ---
-🌸  <strong>“Nothing in life is to be feared, it is only to be understood.
+<strong> “Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.” 🌸
 <em><p> - Marie Curie, Two-Time Nobel Prize Winner </p></em> </strong>
 <br>